garrandall/popular-music-data/tracks/farewell-my-summer-love-michael-jackson.md

 ---

 Farewell my summer love, farewell
 Girl I won't forget you,
-Farewell, my summer love, farewell, ooh
+Farewell, my summer love, farewell, oh

 I found my happiest days,
 When you came to see your grandma in may
 I bumped into you by the corner store
 I told you that you sure looked good, now